Kong/kubernetes-ingress-controller/README.md

 ### Community meetings

-You can join monthly meetups hosted by [Kong](https://konghq.com) to ask questions, provide feedback or just to listen and hang out.
+You can join monthly meetups hosted by [Kong](https://konghq.com) to ask questions, provide feedback, or just to listen and hang out.
 See the [Online Meetups Page](https://konghq.com/online-meetups/) to sign up and receive meeting invites and [Zoom](https://zoom.us) links.

 [ingress]: https://kubernetes.io/docs/concepts/services-networking/ingress/